-When market quotations are insufficient or not readily available, instead of valuing securities in the usual manner, the Fund may value securities at fair value or estimate their value as determined in good faith by the Board or its designees, pursuant to procedures approved by the Board.
-Fair valuation may also be used by the Board if extraordinary events occur after the close of the relevant market but prior to the NYSE Close.
+When market quotations are insufficient or not readily available, the Fund may value securities at fair value or estimate their value as determined in good faith by the Trust's Board or its designees, pursuant to procedures approved by the Board.
+Fair valuation may also be used by the Trust's Board if extraordinary events occur after the close of the relevant market but prior to the NYSE Close.